pallets/jinja/docs/extensions.rst

 common use cases.
 The i18n extension is a good example of why extensions are useful, another one would be fragment caching.

+When writing extensions you have to keep in mind that you are working with the Jinja2 template compiler which does not validate the node tree you are possing to it.
+If the AST is malformed you will get all kinds of compiler or runtime errors that are horrible to debug.
+Always make sure you are using the nodes you create correctly.
+The API documentation below shows which nodes exist and how to use them.

 Example Extension
 ~~~~~~~~~~~~~~~~~